-An interface (ethX) is created for the added NIC when power is turned on.
+The interface (ethX) is created for the added NIC when power is turned on.
 Execute the ifconfig (8) command to check the hardware address (HWaddr) of the created interface.
-To add more NICs, repeat steps 2 to 5.
+To add more NICs, repeat steps 1 to 6.

-1) The current NIC must be activated and the standby NIC must be deactivated at system startup.
+1) The added NICs must be activated at system startup.
 For this purpose, make the settings shown below in each interface setting file (/etc/sysconfig/network-scripts/ifcfg-eth<x>).
-Specify the hardware address that was checked in Step 5 for "HWADDR".
-Specify "HOTPLUG=no," "ONBOOT=yes, " and "DEVICETYPE=hanet" for both NICs.
+Specify the hardware address that was checked in step 6 for "HWADDR".
+In addition, specify "HOTPLUG=no", "ONBOOT=yes", and "DEVICETYPE=hanet" in the interface setting files of NICs for redundancy.

-DEVICE=ethX BOOTPROTO=static HWADDR=XX:XX:XX:XX:XX HOTPLUG=no ONBOOT=yes DEVICETYPE=hanet modprobe.conf
+DEVICE=ethX BOOTPROTO=static HWADDR=XX:XX:XX:XX:XX HOTPLUG=no ONBOOT=yes DEVICETYPE=hanet